 About Me

-I'm Sia Khorsand, a software engineer studying Cognitive Science + CS at UC San Diego.
-I'm passionate about building intelligent systems that solve real problems.
+I'm Sia, a software engineer studying Cognitive Science + CS at UC San Diego.
+I build products and AI systems across iOS, backend infrastructure, and applied machine learning.

-Right now I'm shipping Chalky, a fitness app that lets people log workouts and journal naturally and get personalized coaching.
-I was a founding engineer at UniWise, where I wore multiple hats across product, infrastructure, and feature work on an AI tool that helped technicians move 50x faster on contraindication checks.
+Right now I'm shipping Chalky, a fitness app for natural workout logging and personalized coaching.
+At UniWise, I worked across product, infrastructure, and AI systems that helped technicians move 50x faster on contraindication checks.

 My Philosophy